paradisec-archive/PARADISEC_workflows/10_quality_control.md

   <img width="300" src="images/MediaInfo-05.jpg">
 </p>

-When you have saved your Custom Sheet choices, you are ready to export.
-First, go to *Preferences* again to select your custom sheet from the dropdown menu:
+When you are ready to export your batched metadata reports, go to *Preferences* to select your custom sheet from the dropdown menu:

 <p align="center">
   <img width="500" src="images/MediaInfo-01.jpg">